The Perfumed Garden: Chapter 17: Treatment for Three Types of Erection Problem

 This short chapter deals with failure to erect, failure to maintain an erection and premature ejaculation, with recipes for cures for each.

 Chapter 18: How to Enlarge and Expand the Smaller Penis

 This chapter opens by saying it will be of interest to women and men, because women do not like a small or limp penis.

 Chapter 19: How to Remove Underarm and Vaginal Odour and Tighten the Vagina

-Recipes are listed to treat each condition.
+Recipes are listed to address each.

 Chapter 20: The Symptoms of Pregnancy and How to Determine the Sex of the Unborn Child

 Listed are signs of first, pregnancy, then whether the baby will be male, then if it will be female (those for male are more positive than those for female).

 Chapter 21: The Benefits of Eggs and Sexually Stimulating Beverages

 This chapter opens with recommendations for various foods to enhance stamina.
 There is then the story of Abu'l Hayja, Abu'l Hayloukh and Maymoun, noting that it is a celebrated story of debauchery but far-fetched and fantastic.
 It features a woman thought to be a lesbian (because she had not been interested in one of the men) and ends with a set of sexual challenges - one man must deflower eighty virgins without ejaculating, one must have sex with a woman for fifty days, without going limp, another must stand in front of the women and maintain an erection for thirty days and nights.
 The fourth man must fetch them what they want.
 They complete the sexual challenges and take the palace as reward.
 The volume then concludes with a recipe for a sexually stimulating beverage, but notes that it should not be consumed in summer.